joelparkerhenderson/system-quality-attributes/doc/compatibility/index.md

 </span>

+**Define compatible:** <span data-chatgpt-prompt="define compatible (computers and software)">Compatible refers to the ability of computers and software to work together without any technical issues or conflicts.
+It means that they are designed to interact seamlessly and can exchange information without any errors or problems.
+This is important for system performance and efficiency, as well as for the user experience.
+Incompatible systems may cause crashes, errors, or data loss, making it difficult or impossible to accomplish the intended tasks.</span>

 ## See Also

 * [Wikipedia: Compatibility](https://wikipedia.org/wiki/Compatibility): the degree that the system can work with other systems.

 * [Dictionary: compatible](https://www.dictionary.com/browse/compatible): capable of existing or living together in harmony. able to exist together with something else. consistent; congruent. (compture software) capable of being run on another computer without change. (computer hardware) capable of being connected to another device without the use of special equipment or software.

-* [OpenAI: compatible](https:://openai.com): <span data-chatgpt-prompt="define compatible (computers and software)">Compatible refers to the ability of computers and software to work together without any technical issues or conflicts.
-It means that they are designed to interact seamlessly and can exchange information without any errors or problems.
-This is important for system performance and efficiency, as well as for the user experience.
-Incompatible systems may cause crashes, errors, or data loss, making it difficult or impossible to accomplish the intended tasks.</span>